xebia-functional/lambda/blog/README.md

   best combination of performance and safety among mainstream languages, which naturally makes it an interesting choice for AWS Lambda.
-* Scala: Xebia Functional has an extensive background in Scala development, including AWS Lambda development, using tools like [feral](https://github.com/typelevel/feral) to target both JVM and JavaScript runtimes.
+* Scala: Xebia Functional has an extensive background in Scala development, including AWS Lambda development.
+We target JVM 21 for our experiment.
+We are aware that we could use a tool like [feral](https://github.com/typelevel/feral) to target a JavaScript runtime instead, and that this might produce a different outcome, but we want a JVM-based contestant for improved coverage of the solution space.
 * Python: Consistently one of the most widely used and sought languages in recent years, Datadog [reports](https://www.datadoghq.com/state-of-serverless/) that Python is one